 Under the Grievance Policy, the university provides a fair and efficient process for you to present and resolve complaints and grievances arising out of the employment relationship.
-The Grievance Policy requires employees with disputes to first try conflict resolution before beginning the grievance procedure.
-The dispute resolution process helps:
+The Grievance Policy requires employees with disputes to try alternative dispute resolution (ADR) before beginning the grievance procedure.

 - Disagreements over the rating or content of your performance appraisal;

 - Disagreements over the level or content of a corrective action document; or

 - Misapplication of university policy or a department’s practice or procedure that impacts an individual’s employment.

 Employee complaints regarding suspension without pay, demotion, or disciplinary dismissal are processed pursuant to the Policies and Procedures for Discipline and Dismissal of Employees.
 Allegations of illegal discrimination are forwarded to the Office for Inclusion and Equity for processing.

 The grievance policy prohibits retaliation against an employee who has brought a complaint or grievance pursuant to this policy or against an employee who has participated in a review of the complaint or grievance by a faculty member, staff member, or administrator.
 Retaliation is subject to disciplinary action.